 Nearsightedness is a common problem in our modern world.
-Normal treatment for this condition, such as eye glasses, contact lenses, and corrective surgery, have been successful at helping millions of patients overcome their vision problems.
+The normal treatments for this condition, such as eyeglasses, contact lenses, and corrective surgery, have been successful at helping millions of patients overcome their vision problems.
 But, not without risk.
+So, what other options are there out there?
+Are there any nearsightedness eye vitamins you can add to your health and wellness regimen?

 What Is Nearsightedness?

-Nearsightedness, also known as myopia, occurs when you can see objects clearly up close, but your long-distance vision is blurry.
-There is a lot of research which supports the fact that myopia is hereditary.
+Before we get into how to treat nearsightedness or myopia, we should develop an understanding of what this condition is.
+Nearsightedness occurs when you can see objects clearly up close, but your long-distance vision is blurry.
+There is a lot of research that supports the fact that myopia is hereditary.

 Myopia can also be brought on by using your near vision too much and for long periods of time.
 It is a very common condition that affects around 30 percent of those in western countries.
 That number is expected to increase to 50 percent by 2050 as our use of digital devices increases.

 In normal vision, your eyes have a perfectly even curvature (similar to a marble).
 This allows the cornea and lens to refract the incoming image.
 But when you suffer from myopia, the eye’s surface is not a perfect curve.
 Because the eye isn’t perfectly shaped, it causes the incoming light to be focused in front of your retina.

 In normal-shaped eyes, the incoming light focuses directly on the retina.
 That means with myopia, distant incoming images look blurry.

-Typical treatments for myopia include wearing eye glasses, contact lenses, laser surgery, and other non-surgery treatments which reshape the eye to correct the vision problem.
-Some of these options are better than others, but it is also important to remember that nutrition plays a huge role in eyesight.
-Read below to find out what vitamins are best for treating and preventing myopia!
+Typical treatments for myopia include wearing eyeglasses, contact lenses, laser surgery, and other non-surgery treatments that reshape the eye to correct the vision problem.
+Some of these options are better than others.
+But, it is also important to remember that nutrition plays a huge role in eyesight.

 Myopia Risk Factors